UAE-US Economic Relationship

 The trade relationship between the UAE and the United States is characterized by a set of high-value trade and investment activities.

-- GlobalFoundries, a joint venture between AMD and Advanced Technology Investment Company (ATIC) of Abu Dhabi, opened a US-headquaretered semiconductor manufacturing company that includes a $4.2 billion semiconductor fabrication plant in upstate in New York in 2009.
-In 2014, ATIC announced an additional $10 billion investment to expand the facility.
-And in September 2016, GlobalFoundries announced plans to invest more than $2 billion in the production of 7-nanometer chips at the New York plant.
-GlobalFoundries supports more than 7,000 jobs in the Northeast US.
+- GlobalFoundries, a joint venture between AMD and Advanced Technology Investment Company (ATIC) of Abu Dhabi, opened a US-headquartered semiconductor manufacturing company that includes a $4.2 billion semiconductor fabrication plant in upstate in New York in 2009.
+In 2014, ATIC announced an additional $10 billion investment to expand the facility, which is now one of the largest and most advanced semiconductor manufacturing facilities in the world.
+GlobalFoundries employs nearly 3,000 people at the Upstate New York facility.

 - In 2014, UAE-based Gulftainer signed a 35-year agreement to operate a container and cargo terminal at Port Canaveral on Florida's east coast, representing an investment of up to $100 million in equipment and jobs.

 - The UAE is the largest operator of Boeing’s 777 aircraft.
 At the 2013 Dubai Airshow, UAE airlines made history with the largest-ever commercial aircraft order, buying more than 300 new Boeing aircraft with a value of over $120 billion.
 Etihad Airways has ordered 30 Boeing 787-10s.

 - In 2016, US startup incubator 1776 opened an office in Dubai – the DC-based organization’s first international location.

 - Westinghouse is taking part in a South Korean-led consortium that is building four nuclear reactors for commercial energy generation in the UAE.